 This required moving away from the dependency of the rat race and constructing my own lifestyle.
 In doing so I have created a sense of community around me through my projects, and a network of important people.
 Having a wild area of relatively untouched railway embankment behind my house to work in reinforces the indigene within me.
 For me then, self-actualisation is about fulfilling one’s genetic heritage, and to link the both homes I removed about a tonne of rock from Catalonia and made a drystone wall in London.

 The photos show the main areas of my concern and those I frequently visit.
 Along the top row is Can Masdeu, a mansion squat that now is one of the leading permaculture projects in Catalonia.
 As a former lepre colony the extensive gardens still have irrigation systems in place and are just now in the process of implementing a forest garden.
 They can be located in the outskirts of Barcelona.
 For more information see Can Masdeu here.
 Next along is our gaff along the coast.
 The polytunnel has since come on with woven bamboo used for the sides to prevent wind damage.
 As you can see we occasionally get snow.
+But this page has not been updated for years and to fully do justice to my Spanish enterprises see our sister website SolteriologicGarden.
 Then Charlie's place Sigetí with his donkey and eco buildings.
 As a succesful market garden and veg box scheme he is a model for others to follow in.
 Lastly, the images of Montsant with Richard Wade's permaculture at Arbolí.
 These last two projects I extensively refer to in my books.
 Richard runs apprenticeship schemes and teaches in Italian, Spanish, Catalan and English.
 See his website Permacultura Montsant here.